QubesOS/qubes-doc/user/how-to-guides/how-to-use-disposables.md

 If a [disposable template](/doc/glossary/#disposable-template) becomes compromised, then any disposable based on that disposable template could be compromised.
 In particular, the *default* disposable template is important because it is used by the "Open in disposable" feature.
 This means that it will have access to everything that you open with this feature.
-For this reason, it is strongly recommended that you base the default disposable template on a trusted TemplateVM.
+For this reason, it is strongly recommended that you base the default disposable template on a trusted template.

 ### Disposables and Local Forensics